Jump to Section

 How do I reserve a book?

-After searching for the book in LibSearch, click on “Sign in”.
+After searching for the book in Poly LibSearch, click on “Sign in”.
 Once the item is ready for collection, you will receive a QR code via email.
 Scan the QR code to retrieve the item from the Reservation Pick-Up Locker located outside the library.

 What if I damage or lose a library book?